SChernykh/p2pool/README.md

 - xmrig should connect and start mining
 - you can connect multiple miners to the same p2pool node.
 The more the better!
 - From now on, watch your wallet to see if it gets anything
-- Also check p2pool.log for any warnings and errors: `cat p2pool.log | grep -E 'WARNING|ERROR'`
+- Also check p2pool.log for any warnings and errors: `grep -E 'WARNING|ERROR' p2pool.log`

 ## Donations